-- Student completes the application and sends it to Shawnee State Community College, 940 Second Street, Portsmouth, Ohio 45662; a fee of \$10 which is non-refundable should accompany the completed application. - Student completes the transcript request form and gives it to his high school counselor.
+- Student completes the application and sends it to Shawnee State Community College, 940 Second Street, Portsmouth, Ohio 45662.
+It is suggested that applicants file an application before March 15.
+A fee of \$10.00 which is non-refundable should accompany the completed application. - Student completes the transcript request form and gives it to his high school counselor.
 The high school counselor will then forward the transcript to the college.
 Also, transcripts of previous college work should be sent to the college. - Student has two persons (who are not relatives) send a letter of recommendation to Shawnee State.
-These letters should be sent to the appropriate program director, 940 Second Street, Portsmouth.
-OH 45662. - 4.
+These letters should be sent to the appropriate program director, 940 Second Street, Portsmouth, OH 45662. - 4.
 Student writes a brief description of his abilities and background, including outstanding accomplishments, and explains why he wants to take the program.
 This should not exceed three typewritten pages.
 The College would appreciate receiving a recent picture with the description.
-Both should be sent to the appropriate program director, 940 Second Street, Portsmouth, OH 45662. - Student takes the American College Test (ACT) and has scores forwarded to the College.
-Other tests may be required depending on program. - 6.
-Student is interviewed by a member of Student Services and Program Director. - Completion of Physical Examination is required by the College.
+Both should be sent to the appropriate program director, 940 Second Street, Portsmouth, OH 45662 - Student takes the American College Test (ACT) and has scores forwarded to the College.
+Other tests may be required depending on program. - Student is interviewed by a member of Student Services and Program Director. - 7.
+Completion of Physical Examination is required by the College.
 (Consult the Program Director for more information concerning the Physical Examination).